If a service reduced their free offerings later, how would you interpret it?

 SPOILERS FOR THE GOOD PLACE!

 The show is about people in the afterlife.
-It turns out that less than .0001% of people on Earth make it to heaven, even the most ethical people who are trying their absolutely best to be good.
+It turns out that less than .0001% of people on Earth make it to heaven, even the most ethical people who are trying their absolute best to be good.
 The reason is because we created a world where everything we produce is directly or indirectly linked to some kind of oppression or exploitation.

 If you buy a cheap pair of scissors, you are contributing to the labor exploitation of kids in China.
 This example was literally used by real European politicians who advocated for protectionism because a pair of scissors made in their country cost €17 euros, and a pair made in China cost €2.

-The arguments The Good Place was making, and they were certainly not the first, is that even when you buy something that was made “ethically”, it is likely that it is indirectly linked to exploitation, even if it’s way down the production chain.
+The argument The Good Place was making, and they were certainly not the first, is that even when you buy something that was made “ethically”, it is likely that it is indirectly linked to exploitation, even if it’s way down the production chain.

 That’s the world we created, but again does not mean shouldn’t keep fighting for fairer one.